fnoble/Plot-o-matic/README.markdown

 * TraitsBackendWX (untested with the Qt backend)
 * Chaco

+You will probably also need the following packages:

+* swig (required by Chaco/Enable)

 Some step-by-step instructions for specific platforms are below but in general you can obtain these modules through easy_install.

 Ubuntu